unrealwork/axibase-collector/jobs/docker/volume-size.md

   ...
   ```

-For example, on a Docker host where the `/var/lib/docker` size is 30Gb with 20 running containers and 80 in total, the initial execution of the `docker ps -as` command takes more than 2 minutes while full loading the host's I/O.
+For example, on a Docker host where the `/var/lib/docker` size is 30Gb with 20 running containers and 80 in total, the initial execution of the `docker ps -as` command takes more than 2 minutes while fully loading the host's I/O.

   ```sh
   axibase@NURSWGHBS001:~$ time docker ps -as